 Why We Do It

-Championing adult learner success for nearly 50 years
+Championing adult learner success for 50 years

 Our theory of change is oriented around changing mindsets, strengthening capacity, and achieving performance outcomes that support an ultimate outcome: all adult learners have an equitable opportunity for, and success in, obtaining credentials and skills that lead to well-paying, good quality jobs, increased earnings and economic mobility, and an improved quality of life.